 Beth A. Mohr

-Beth A. Mohr joined McHard Accounting Consulting LLC in 2010, and became Managing Partner in January 2011.
+Beth A. Mohr joined The McHard Firm in 2010, and became Managing Partner in January 2011.
 She is a Certified Fraud Examiner, a certification bestowed upon examination by the Association of Certified Fraud Examiners.
 She is a Certified Anti-Money Laundering Specialist (CAMS) and a Certified Cyber Crimes Investigator (CCCI).
 She has testified as an expert witness in three states on a variety of matters.
 Ms. Mohr has a Master of Public Administration from the University of New Mexico, and holds a Bachelor of Science from Pacific Western University.
 Beth is a private investigator licensed by the states of New Mexico, Arizona and California.

 Ms. Mohr has written training sessions and articles for the Association of Certified Fraud Examiners, the New Mexico Criminal Defense Lawyer’s Association and New Mexico Defense Lawyers Association.
 She has also published in the technical peer-reviewed journal The Bulletin of Science, Technology & Society.
 Beth has presented research papers, by invitation, at conferences for National Association for Civilian Oversight of Law Enforcement and also the International Association for Science, Technology & Society.